 - X-ray tube gas: If gas is being emitted by your x-ray tube, this is a big trouble sign, as it means your x-ray tube is no longer a vacuum.

 Hopefully this post was of value to your CT system operations and the attention given to your CT x-ray tube.
 With proper care and servicing, your x-ray tube will be working just fine for many years to come.
-Obviously, however, we’ve just scratched the surface of x-ray tube conditions, so if you have any questions about problem detection, x-ray tubes, or your CT scanner in general, don’t hesitate to give our dedicated imaging sales experts a call.
+Obviously, however, we’ve just scratched the surface of x-ray tube conditions, so if you have any questions about problem detection, x-ray tubes, or your CT scanner in general, don’t hesitate to contact our dedicated imaging sales experts.